rafaelvilaveras/SantanderCoders/React/README.md

-# Anotações da aula Santander Coders - React
+# Anotações do curso de ReactHooks do WevDevSimplified

-## Aula 3 - Componentes e props
+## Aula 1 - UseState

-  As funções dos componentes devem ser nomeados em PaslcalCase, a primeira letra sempre é maiúscula, App() por exemplo;